Political Warfare and Counterterrorism Analyst

 Russian and Chinese use of private military/security companies

-U.S. domestic and transnational far-right terrorism
+U.S. domestic and transnational far-right extremism

 -

-Nuclear Nonproliferation, Safeguards, and Security in the 21st Century (Brookhaven National Laboratory, 2017)
+Nuclear Nonproliferation, Safeguards, and Security in the 21st Century, Brookhaven National Laboratory, 2017

-Lessons of the Iraq War (Hertog Foundation, 2014)
+Lessons of the Iraq War, Hertog Foundation, 2014

-Political Studies Program (Hertog Foundation, 2012)
+Political Studies Program, Hertog Foundation, 2012

 -